Could I extend my garage below ground to create a separate dwelling?

 Extending under ground is an interesting design solution but before we look at this we must first look at the potential of converting a domestic garage into a dwelling from a planning perspective.
 Converting a detached garage to a dwelling of separate use to your own dwelling will require planning permission.
 The best thing to do is to set up a meeting with the local planning officer.

 Each authority has a pre-planning application form and you can add a map or your Eircode to this.
 The map or Eircode ensures that the planning officer for the area will be assigned your case.
-You don’t even need preliminary drawings so it won’t lead to any expense.
-Just explain what you’re thinking, and the planning officer will let you know if you are likely to be successful or not.
+Explain what you’re thinking, and the planning officer will let you know if you are likely to be successful or not.

 This will not be a guarantee of a planning grant because there will be so much to consider by the planning officer, and they will not have all the pertinent information that makes up a planning application.
 But they will give you an indication as to the likely success of your application.